 Being a first-time homebuyer in Ontario is not an easy task.
-Buyers have to keep a check on various things such as the closing price of the deal, getting the lowest possible mortgage rates as well as qualifying for a mortgage loan.
+Buyers have to keep a check on various things, such as the closing price of the deal, getting the lowest possible mortgage rates, and qualifying for a mortgage loan.
 Seeking the help of professionals at this time is a good idea as they can streamline the process when you seek a home for sale.

-If you are a first time homebuyer, the Ontario Government has some policies that can benefit you.
-Go through the whole process without falling prey to any bad decisions and grab the best deal for yourself.
+If you are a first-time homebuyer, the Ontario Government has some policies to benefit you.
+Go through the process without falling prey to any bad decisions and grab your best deal.
 On the other hand, if you are looking for a home to sell or a house to sell, you should check out www.therealtybulls.com.
-Without further ado, let us dive right into the article and know more about the benefits for first-time homebuyers.
+Without further ado, let us dive into the article and learn more about first-time homebuyers’ benefits.

 Land Transfer Tax Refund

 First-time homebuyers can get rebates on land transfer tax from the Ontario Government.
 You can receive a land transfer tax refund of up to $4,000.
 You get the maximum refund amount for purchasing a house of $368,000 or less than that.
-It can be a townhouse, or you may be looking at detached houses or semi-detached houses but the process remains the same.
+It can be a townhouse, or you may look at detached or semi-detached houses, but the process remains the same.

-Not only this, buyers can obtain a municipal transfer tax rebate of up to $4,475.
-In addition to this, if you are buying a house for sale in Toronto for the first time, you can get both the municipal tax rebate and provisional tax rebate.
-Land transfer tax is a component of the closing deal when you are buying a property.
+Also, buyers can obtain a municipal transfer tax rebate of up to $4,475.
+In addition, if you are buying a house for sale in Toronto for the first time, you can get both municipal and provisional tax rebates.
+Land transfer tax is a component of the closing deal when buying a property.

-With the homebuyer’s plan, buyers can withdraw funds from their Registered Retirement Savings Plans.
-Under this plan, you can get funds up to $25,000 from your RRSP.
-If you have a partner or spouse then you can avail of additional benefits.
-You and your partner can both withdraw $35,000 each from your RRSPs which adds up to a total of $70,000.
-Moreover, this loan is interest-free and you can 15 years to pay it back.
-Those who have a house to sell can check out www.therealtybulls.com to explore some great choices.
+Buyers can withdraw funds from their Registered Retirement Savings Plans with the homebuyer’s plan.
+Under this plan, you can get up to $25,000 from your RRSP if you have a partner or spouse and can avail of additional benefits.
+You and your partner can withdraw $35,000 each from your RRSPs, which adds up to $70,000.
+Moreover, this loan is interest-free, and you can 15 years to pay it back.
+Those with a house to sell can visit www.therealtybulls.com to explore some great choices.

 Homebuyers’ Tax Credit

 If you are a first-time homebuyer and your house qualifies for the program, you can claim the non-refundable income tax credit.
 Your home qualifies for the program if the house is in your name or your spouse’s name.
-The qualifying home can be an existing property, townhouse, condo unit or any other type of property.
+The qualifying home can be an existing property, townhouse, condo unit or any other property type.

-To qualify for this program, you must not have bought a house within the last four years.
-Moreover, the tax is entirely dependent on the federal income tax rates.
+You must not have bought a house within the last four years to qualify for this program.
+Moreover, the tax is entirely dependent on federal income tax rates.
 Do note that people with disabilities can apply for this program even if they are not first-time homebuyers.

 First-time Home Buyer Incentive